 Ken Roberts, an engineer with an MBA, has been Delta's president since 2018 after a variety of executive positions in the company, including three years in Asia, developing Delta's Chinese operations.

-3. Although often overshadowed by Brizo's big-name designer, Jason Wu, the Delta/Brizo inhouse design staff is populated by some incredibly talented product designers including Celine Kwok Garland, Seth Fritz, Tony Spangler, and Maris Park.
+3. Although often overshadowed by Brizo's big-name designer, Jason Wu, the Delta/Brizo in-house design staff is populated by some incredibly talented product designers including Celine Kwok Garland, Seth Fritz, Tony Spangler, and Maris Park.
 Ms. Park has been named by the National Kitchen and Bath Association as one of Thirty Under 30 top industry professionals in the Class of 2021.

 4. Zamak 3 (ASTM AG40A), or Zinc Alloy 3, is the most widely used zinc alloy in North America and is usually the first choice for die casting.
 Industry references indicate that this is the alloy used in Brizo/Delta faucets.

-6. The Jason Wu for Brizo bath collection is available only in Matte Black.
+5. The Jason Wu for Brizo bath collection is available only in Matte Black.
 The kitchen collection, oddly enough, can be ordered only in Matte White with a matching Matte White handle or, for something different, a Brushed Nickel or Polished Nickel handle.